-Any artwork Masterworks offers, according to them, is an opportunity to help investors buy shares in and make money from an asset class that continues to appreciate.
+The platform offers Masterworks investors the opportunity to buy shares in highly vetted fine art, which is an asset class that continues to appreciate.

-According to its website, Masterworks is the first platform that allows people to buy and sell art shares.
+According to its website, Masterworks was the first platform that allows people to buy and sell art shares.